hnryjms/hnryjms.github.io/_posts/2015-01-19-an-expressive-cms-for-node-js.md

 date:   2015-01-19
 action: "Available on GitHub"
 action_url: https://github.com/hnryjms/Expressive
+summary: "Expressive is a new kind of web CMS, built with Node.js and Express.
+It's an ultra-clean and modern, simple and extendable publishing app for blogs, websites, portfolios and many other kinds of digital content."
 ---
 **Expressive** is a new kind of web CMS, built with Node.js and Express.
 It's an ultra-clean and modern, simple and extendable publishing app for blogs,